-5) FIG. 4 Check the battens against the template and for symmetry.
-Placing all white rib fittings in the right wing, insert the battens from root to tip with gentle pressure, until the batten meets resistance, and then lift sail at trailing edge and gently shake in order to billow it.
-This enables the batten to be completely put into place over the cross bar and L.E. tubes.
+4. FIG. 4: Check the battens against the template and for symmetry.
+Placing all white rib fittings in the right wing, insert the battens from root to tip with gentle pressure, until the batten meets resistance, then lift sail at trailing edge and gently shake it in order to billow out.
+This enables the rib to be completely pushed into place over the cross spar.